Who We Are

 Chief, Data Stewardship Division

-Monica Youngman joined NCEI as Chief of Data Stewardship in 2018 to manage the growing archive of environmental data under NCEI care.
-She has led substantial, complex stewardship projects during her 10-year NOAA career, managing data collection, software development, metadata procedures, and archival processes for the National Geodetic Survey office’s multi-million dollar Gravity Program, as well as the Gravity for Redefinition of the American Vertical Datum (GRAV-D) project.
+Monica Youngman joined NCEI as Data Stewardship Division Chief in 2018 to manage the growing archive of environmental data under NCEI care.
+With more than a decade of experience at NOAA, she led substantial, complex data stewardship operations and improvements, managing data collection, software development, metadata management, archival processes, and data delivery.
+Prior to joining NCEI, she led NOAA's National Geodetic Surveys multi-million dollar Gravity Program, leading the data collection and analysis for a new American vertical datum.